Rebasing vs Non-Rebasing Token Tracking: Where the Yield Hides (2026)

 Rebasing vs Non-Rebasing Token Tracking: Where the Yield Hides

-- Rebasing: balance changes with no transfer — units grow to reflect yield (stETH, Aave aTokens).
+- A rebasing token changes its balance with no transfer, growing units to reflect yield (stETH, Aave aTokens).

-- Non-rebasing wrapper: balance fixed; value via an increasing exchange rate / index (wstETH-style).
+- A non-rebasing wrapper keeps the balance fixed and carries value in an increasing exchange rate or index (wstETH-style).

-- Same exposure, opposite balance behaviour — the tracker must detect which before tracking.
+- Same exposure, opposite balance behaviour, so the tracker must detect which model applies before tracking.

-- Confuse them → phantom inflows (wrapper treated as rebasing) or a hidden gain (rebasing treated as static).
+- Confuse them and you get phantom inflows (a wrapper treated as rebasing) or a hidden gain (a rebasing token treated as static).

-- A rebase is not a transaction — read derived balance / index, not transfer events.
+- A rebase is not a transaction, so read the derived balance or index, not transfer events.

 Two ways to deliver the same yield